Table of Contents

 Perhaps you are lucky enough to have a great stash of money saved for projects like these, or for rainy day emergencies.
 However, if you don’t have enough saved to cover the whole home improvement project, you may well consider taking out a loan.
 So you can see what this involves, here’s a handy guide laying out 5 simple steps to getting a home renovation loan.

 1. Estimate the cost of your home improvements

 Before you even start looking for a loan for funding home improvements, you’re going to need a good sense of the potential cost of the project.
 This way you will have a realistic view of what size loan you’ll to need.

 Get estimates from a few different contractors to make sure you get the best price possible.
 Then calculate an extra margin of 10% on top of whatever price you’re quoted.
 As anyone who’s renovated before will tell you, unexpected costs will always pop up when you least expect it.

 You should decide at this point if you can pay for some of the renovation with your savings.
 If you pay cash for part of the project, you can apply for a smaller loan.
 This could reduce the total interest you end up having to pay, and make it easier to get a loan in the first place.

-Once you’ve decided the size of the loan you need, you can use this loan calculator to find out what the monthly repayments would be for that amount.
+Once you’ve decided the size of the loan you need, you can use this loan calculator.
+This will help you find out what the monthly repayments would be for that amount.

 2. Understand your credit file (and whip it into shape)

-When lenders decide whether they’ll accept your application for a loan, and what rates to offer you, they will do a thorough check your credit file.
-To make sure you’re in the best position to apply for a loan for funding home improvements, you should know what shape your credit file is in and fix areas where you are falling short.
+When lenders decide whether they’ll accept your application for a loan they will look at what rates to offer you.
+This will require a thorough check of your credit file.
+To make sure you’re in the best position to apply for a loan here’s a little tip for you.
+You should know what shape your credit file is in and fix areas where you are falling short.

 Lenders will usually consider a whole bunch of factors, and rarely check your credit score, when assessing your application.
 This includes your payment history, employment situation, and how much of your income you spend on repayments.